 REVIEWS

-The journa accepts book reviews as well as reviews of recent ethnographic films, albums, and exhibits of interest to anthropologists.
+The journal accepts book reviews as well as reviews of recent ethnographic films, albums, and exhibits of interest to anthropologists.

 Book Reviews